Yip-Jia-Qi/codecformer/README.md

 # codecformer

 This repository contains a number of scripts required for replicating Codecformer within the speechbrain framework.
-Unfortunately, they will have to be manually copied into the respective directories manually.
+Unfortunately, they will have to be copied into the respective directories manually.

 train_cdf.py -> recipes/WSJ02Mix/Separation